suNoeul/DeepDeblurRF/README.md

 ```

 - `blur/` should contain the training images **excluding** holdout indices
-- `nv/` should contain the held-out images (those used for novel view testing)
+- `nv/` should contain the held-out images (those used for novel view synthesis testing)

 ---